krupani/web-object/README.md

 Returns an object of WebElement.
 Raise an exception by default if element is not found.
-Will return Boolean false if error=false parameter is explicitly passed.
+Will return Boolean false if error=false parameter is explicitly passed and element is not found.

 Eg of error handling as mentioned above:
 ```